-BKM's CRR are positioned at A2/P-1
+BKM's CRR is A2/P-1

-The CRR, prior to government support, are positioned three notches above the baa2 Adjusted BCA, reflecting the extremely low loss-given-failure from the high volume of instruments that are subordinated to CRR liabilities.
-BKM's CRR do not benefit from government support, in line with our support assumptions on deposits.
+The CRR is three notches above the baa2 Adjusted BCA, reflecting the extremely low loss-given-failure from the high volume of instruments that are subordinated to CRR liabilities.
+BKM's CRR does not benefit from government support, in line with our support assumptions on deposits.

-Counterparty Risk Assessment
+Counterparty Risk (CR) Assessment